 As with the prior version of the Act, this revision continues to recognize notarial acts performed by notarial officers in the adopting state (Section 10), another state of the United States (Section 11), or under federal authority (Section 13).
 It also recognizes notarial acts performed under the authority of a federally recognized Indian tribe (Section 12).
-The increasing frequency of international transactions requires the recognize an "apostille" complying with the Convention de La Haye du 5 octobre 1961 ("Hague Convention") as a means of providing conclusive authentication of notarial acts that are performed by a notarial officer of a foreign state (Section 14(e)).
+The increasing frequency of international transactions requires the recognition of notarial acts performed in foreign states (Section 14).
+The Act continues to recognize an "apostille" complying with the Convention de La Haye du 5 octobre 1961 ("Hague Convention") as a means of providing conclusive authentication of notarial acts that are performed by a notarial officer of a foreign state (Section 14(e)).
 It also recognizes a consular authentication as an alternative means of providing that conclusive authentication of a foreign notarial act (Section 14(f)).